openshift-integration/camel-k-example-event-streaming/README.didact.md

 ```
 ([^ execute](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=camelTerm$$kamel%20install%20--olm=false%20--skip-cluster-setup%20--skip-operator-setup%20--maven-repository%20https://jitpack.io@id=jitpack@snapshots&completion=Camel%20K%20IntegrationPlatform%20creation.
 "Opens a new terminal and sends the command above"){.didact})

 NOTE: We use `Jitpack` to package the model project into a shared JAR that will be used by all integrations in this project, hence we add https://jitpack.io to the list of Maven repositories known to the operator.
-This configuration is handy but not intended for a production scenario.
-For production, we suggest you to deploy the model JAR into your own maven registry and reference it in the platform configuration.
+This configuration is handy but experimental and it may change in the GA version.
+In a production scenario, we suggest you to deploy the model JAR into your own Maven registry and reference it in the platform configuration.

 Camel K should have created an IntegrationPlatform custom resource in your project.
 To verify it: